Putting psychological protection on the agenda

 Creating awareness: A team discussion

-Engage your entire team in reviewing the factors that impact psychological health and safety in your workplace.
-This approach is recommended by the National Standard of Canada on Psychological Health and Safety in the Workplace.
-By doing this, you build awareness of the responsibility of each employee to contribute to a positive workplace culture.
+Review the factors that impact psychological health and safety at work.
+The National Standard of Canada on Psychological Health and Safety in the Workplace recommends this approach.
+This can help show the responsibility everyone has to contribute to a positive culture.
 You also get their involvement in developing and being part of the solution.

 Creating change: Facilitating policy development

 This session builds on employee ideas developed in the Creating awareness workshop.
-The next step is to engage decision makers in reviewing employee suggestions against evidence- or practice-based approaches.
-The objective is to modify or create policies and procedures that improve psychological protection for your organization.
+Next engage decision makers in reviewing employee suggestions against evidence- or practice-based approaches.
+The goal is to change or create policies and procedures that improve psychological protection.

 Evidence-based actions for psychological protection

-Suggested actions are based on research or practice that can improve each psychosocial factor shown.
-In most cases, free resources are provided to help you move forward, with or without additional funding.
+Improve each psychosocial factor with these suggested actions.
+In most cases, free resources are provided to help you move forward, with or without extra funding.

 Each of the psychosocial factors identified in Guarding Minds at Work and the National Standard on Psychological Health and Safety in the Workplace have similar resources that can be found in the On the agenda workshop series.